Lucrezia Lante della Rovere

-Lucrezia Lante della Rovere ([luˈkrɛttsja ˈlante della ˈroːvere]; born 19 July 1966) is an Italian actress in film, television and theatre, who made her debut in Mario Monicelli's Speriamo che sia femmina (1986), where she acted along with Catherine Deneuve, Stefania Sandrelli, Giuliana De Sio, Giuliano Gemma, Bernard Blier, Philippe Noiret and Paolo Hendel.
+Lucrezia Lante della Rovere ([luˈkrɛttsja ˈlante della ˈroːvere]; born 19 July 1966) is an Italian film, television and theatre actress, who made her debut in Mario Monicelli's Speriamo che sia femmina (1986), where she acted along with Catherine Deneuve, Stefania Sandrelli, Giuliana De Sio, Giuliano Gemma, Bernard Blier, Philippe Noiret and Paolo Hendel.

 Early life

-Lucrezia Lante della Rovere was born on July 19, 1966, in Rome, Italy as Donna Lucrezia Lante Montefeltro della Rovere.
+Della Rovere was born on in Rome, Italy, as Donna Lucrezia Lante Montefeltro della Rovere.
 She is the daughter of Alessandro Lante della Rovere (1936–1995) and Marina Ripa di Meana (born as Maria Elide Punturieri) (1941–2018).
 She studied for one year in the American Overseas School of Rome.

 Career

 Della Rovere has performed in many stage productions, such as Quando eravamo repressi by Pino Quartullo, Risiko by Francesco Apolloni, Oleanna and Il cielo sopra il letto by Luca Barbareschi, Malamore by Concita De Gregorio, John Gabriel Borkman by Henrik Ibsen and Come tu mi vuoi by Luigi Pirandello.

 She also acted in television dramas such as Orgoglio, Uno di Noi, Donna Detective, Tutti pazzi per amore, Tutta la musica del cuore, La dama velata.

 In 2005 she won the Taormina Film Festival for her role in the film Gli occhi dell'altro, in 2008 she won the Roma Fiction Fest for the role in the TV movie Ovunque tu sia, in 2012 she won Premio Flaiano for Malamore.

-In 2008, della Rovere appeared in the James Bond film Quantum of Solace as Gemma, Rene Mathis' girlfriend.
+In 2008, della Rovere appeared in the James Bond film Quantum of Solace as Gemma, René Mathis' girlfriend.